vue-bridge/vue-bridge/packages/docs/guide/index.md

 ### Introducing the `@vue-bridge` Suite

-The goal of this project is to support Vue library others on multiple levels, from guidance on how to write good and safe cross-compatible components to tooling for enabling true cross-compatibility.
+The goal of this project is to support Vue library authors on multiple levels, from guidance on how to write good and safe cross-compatible components to tooling for enabling true cross-compatibility.

 Therefore, this project consists of multiple parts:

 1. The [Guide](#) - Guiding you on your journey, teaching you how to write and publish cross-compatible components (and directives)
    * with the help of the packages provided by this project.
    * by avoiding APIs that are fundamentally incompatible between Vue 2 and Vue 3 (spoiler: those are not as bad as you might fear)
-2. `@vue-bridge/eslint-config` - A set of eslint rules that keep you from using incompatible features
+2. `@vue-bridge/eslint-config` - A set of eslint rules that help you from avoid incompatible features
 2. `@vue-bridge/runtime` A Vue plugin that "polyfills" or patches a few of the breaking changes for Vue 2 at runtime.
 3. `@vue-bridge/vite-plugin` - A Vite plugin that makes bundling your cross-compatible components for Vue 2 and Vue 3 easy
     * We also provide config examples for other build systems, and are open to contributions for plugins like this one